alwaysdata/documentation/content/sites/_index.en.md

 The alwaysdata administration’s interface presents an excerpt of logs (**Logs** - 📄), and the current processes are found in the **Advanced > Processes > Web** menu.

 {{% notice note %}}
-If your script needs to allow some IPs, allow these [IP adresses ranges](security/ip-ranges).
+If your script needs to allow some IPs, allow these [IP addresses ranges](security/ip-ranges).
 {{% /notice %}}

 ## Resources